cesarandreu/sequelize-migration-pg-extras/README.md

 ## Configuration

-If a `.sequelizerc` file is found, it will check the config location from there.
-Otherwise it will search in `config/config.json`.
+If a `.sequelizerc` file is found, it will attempt the config location from there.
+Otherwise it will use `config/config.json`.

 ## Test